Team day: Yallah coffee.

-When we moved into the new office, we chose Yallah as our coffee supplier; they are local and we really respect their ethical and business ethos.
+When we moved into the new office, we chose Yallah as our coffee supplier; they're local and we really respect their ethical and business ethos.
 With the exception of Mina, everyone on the Marräum team are confirmed coffee lovers.
-So, it was a great way to spend a day out of the office, sample some amazing coffee and learn about the Yallah process.
+So it was a great way to spend a day out of the office, sampling some amazing coffee and learning about the Yallah process.
 As they themselves say, ‘We want people to love our coffee but understand us too.’

 After this we had a go at making coffees and pouring latte art.
-Whilst this wasn’t competitive, Daisy was the best at this!
-(Perhaps as a result of her experience as an ex barista…)
+Whilst this wasn’t competitive, Daisy was the best at it... possibly helped by her experience as an ex-barista!